Adhrit-Shetty/CereLabs_Event_Recognition/README.md

 To be added soon...

 ### Prerequisites:
 1. Download [models](https://nofile.io/f/WQ1zrvx3XbA/models.tar.gz) and extract it to *home_surveillance/* directory
-2. Download and build [OpenCV 3](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html) from source with ffmpeg
+2. Download and build [OpenCV 3](https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html) from source with [ffmpeg](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu)
 3. Download [openface](https://github.com/cmusatyalab/openface) then add it to your PYTHONPATH environment variable
 4. Download and build [LightGBM](https://lightgbm.readthedocs.io/en/latest/) then add it to your PYTHONPATH environment variable
 5. Database schema is available [here](https://github.com/AkshatShetty101/CereLabs_Event_Recognition/blob/master/database.txt).
 MySQL 5.7+ required

-After completing the pre-requisites to run the server, navigate to *system* and run `python WebApp.py` then access website at http://localhost:5000
+**OR**

+1. Run the installation script to install all dependancies automatically

 ### Usage:
-   * The system is started by running the system/WebApp.py file
+   * After completing the pre-requisites to run the server, navigate to *system* and run `python WebApp.py` then access website at http://localhost:5000
    * Before running the python file make sure the path variables for the database is set along with the username and password